0

 Increased Risk of Autoimmune Diseases

-Vitamin A isn't just a nutrient; it's like the body's personal trainer for the immune system.
-Without enough of it, our bodies struggle to fight off invaders, leading us down a path where autoimmune diseases such as MS and lupus become more likely.
+Without enough vitamin A, our bodies struggle to fight off invaders, leading us down a path where autoimmune diseases such as MS and lupus become more likely.

 Susceptibility to Respiratory Infections